sriram369/ikshana/README.md

 # Speech-to-ASL: A Real-Time Translator

-This project, developed by [Sriram](https://github.com/sriram369/) and [Mayank](https://www.google.com/search?q=https://github.com/mayanku1111), aims to bridge the communication gap for the hearing-impaired.
+This project we did it in NUS Singapore, developed by [Sriram](https://github.com/sriram369/) and [Mayank](https://www.google.com/search?q=https://github.com/mayanku1111), aims to bridge the communication gap for the hearing-impaired.
 We built an end-to-end system that translates spoken English into a visual representation of American Sign Language (ASL).

 Our solution is a two-phase process: